 Make the glaze:

-• To a large mixing bowl add all of the glaze ingredients and beat until smooth and creamy.
+• To a large mixing bowl add 4 ounces full-fat cream cheese, room temperature, 2 cups powdered sugar, 4 tablespoons heavy cream or whole milk, 1 teaspoon vanilla extract, and 1/2 teaspoon salt and beat until smooth and creamy.
 The consistency should be that of a pourable glaze.

-• When the Red Velvet Bundt Cake has completely cooled, pour over the cream cheese glaze.
+• When the cake has cooled completely, pour the cream cheese glaze over the top.

 A spoon drizzles white icing onto a chocolate bundt cake sitting on parchment paper.